Here’s a list of all the winners of LoL Worlds since the first season ever in 2011. Which do you remember?

 Worlds 2013

 This year's event didn't leave the States but was forever marked by the debut of one of the best players of all time: Lee "Faker" Sang-hyeok.
-In the Staples Center, in Los Angeles, SK Telecom T1 (now simply T1) won the Worlds 2013 against the chinese team Royal Club by 3-0.
-Like the last year, there was not an MVP assigned.
+In the Staples Center, in Los Angeles, SK Telecom T1 (now simply T1) won the Worlds 2013 against the Chinese team Royal Club by 3-0.
+Like last year, there was no MVP assigned.
 Who could ever think of Faker competing without his glasses?

 Worlds 2014